-Representatives must read the Information Guide for Agency Representatives within six months of being appointed.
-This guide is the mandatory training provided by BSP to familiarize representatives with their role, the PSA, its regulations, and the obligations associated with an agency licence.
+Representatives must complete the Mandatory online training program within six months of being appointed.
+This Mandatory online training program is provided by BSP to familiarize representatives with their role, the PSA, its regulations, and the obligations associated with an agency licence.

 When a representative sign the declaration on the agency licence application form, he/she declares to be aware of its obligations as representative and of the agency’s obligations.
 Familiarize yourself with them now!